jxnwxx/tp/docs/UserGuide.md

 ### Editing an appointment : `edit-appt`

-Updates details of an existing appointment.
+Updates the details of an existing appointment.
+Can only be used while viewing the appointments of a patient.
+Run `list-appt INDEX` to do so.

 **Format:** `edit-appt INDEX [at/APPOINTMENT_TITLE] [ad/APPOINTMENT_DATE]`